 Ethereum Blockchain Applications- DApps (Decentralized Applications)

-Well, decentralized applications serve the similar purpose as that of applications, but as they are decentralized — they run on a network of nodes rather than on one central point.
-DApps are autonomous, secure, easier to implement, open source, and have 100% uptime.
-As of January 2018, there are more than 250 live DApps with more than hundred under development.
+In this phase of Ethereum guide, you should learn about decentralized applications.
+Decentralized applications serve a similar purpose as that of applications, but as they are decentralized — they run on a network of nodes rather than on one central point.
+DApps are autonomous, secure, easier to implement, open-source, and have 100% uptime.

-- Golem: Golem is an open source, global, and a decentralized supercomputer that can be accessed by anyone.
+Golem is an open-source, global, and a decentralized supercomputer that can be accessed by anyone.
 It makes use of the Ethereum based transaction system that settles the payments between providers, requestors, and developers.
 Every computation takes place in a sandbox environment and is isolated from the host systems.

-- OmiseGO: OmiseGO is a decentralized application that aims at solving the problems of various financial institutions.
-This network is scaling solution for finance on Ethereum and enables the peer to peer and transactions in real time.
+OMG Network, previously known as Omisego, is a decentralized application that aims at solving the problems of various financial institutions.
+This network is a scaling solution for finance on Ethereum and enables the peer to peer and transactions in real-time.
 With the OMG network, you can simply access and manage your digital assets that are kept on the chain.

-- Augur: Augur is simply the future of forecasting.
-It is a decentralized, open source, and a peer to peer prediction platform that is built on the Blockchain.
+Augur is simply the future of forecasting.
+It is a decentralized, open-source, and peer-to-peer prediction platform that is built on the Blockchain.
 Though it seems like a decentralized platform on the surface, Augur comes with a promising potential of predicting the data virtually for any industry.

 Ethereum can also be used to build the ‘Decentralized Autonomous Organizations.’
+So, what is DAO?
 DAO is an autonomous and decentralized organization that runs by code written on the Ethereum blockchain.

 The people who purchase tokens own DAO’s.
 But instead of acting as a token, they act as contributions that give people voting rights.